Grant Request Guidelines

 Getting Started:

-When you click, “I Am Ready to Apply” on the APPLY FOR GRANT page, you will be directed to the login page of the Foundation’s Grantee Portal.
+To begin, click “I Am Ready to Apply” on the Apply for Grant page.
+You will be directed to the Grantee Portal login page.
 If you have not already set up a user account, the site will provide instructions for creating it.
-Once logged in, you are asked to complete a short “REQUEST TO APPLY” form to begin the process.
-This form is sent to the Foundation staff.
-If your organization is eligible to apply, you will receive an email with a link to the full grant application.
+Applicants must complete a short “Request to Apply” form to initiate the process.
+If eligible, they will receive an email link to the full application.

-The Grantee Portal is the site to view, edit and submit your grant application.
-Once an application is in progress, it can be accessed by returning to the link in the email sent to you, or by bookmarking the Grantee Portal on your browser, or through the GRANTEE PORTAL tab on Laffeymchugh.org.
+The Grantee Portal is where you can view, edit, and submit your grant application.
+Once in progress, an application can be accessed via the link in your confirmation email, by bookmarking the Portal in your browser, or through the GRANTEE PORTAL tab at laffeymchugh.org.

 Frequently Asked Questions